svenkreiss/databench/databench/analyses_packaged/dummypi/README.md

 <!--
-Title: DummyPi
+Title: Dummy π
-Description: Calculating pi the simple way, but this is called dummypi to avoid conflict with simplepi in the databench_examples repo.
+Description: Calculating π the simple way, but this is called dummypi to avoid conflict with simplepi in the databench_examples repo.
 -->

 This little demo uses two random numbers r1 and r2 and